cosenal/cosenal.github.io/resume.md

 _University of Waterloo_ — _January &rsquo;10 – present_

-Expected graduation date: July &rsquo;15
+Expected graduation date: August &rsquo;15

 Fellow of the **Institute for Quantum Computing**